xrrocha/nobocoder/README.md

 This will output:
 >
-badd: you probably meant one of Set(bald, band, bade, bad, bard, add, baud)
+badd: you probably meant one of Set(bad, bald, band, bade, bard, add, baud)
-wurd: you probably meant one of Set(kurd, curd, ward, turd, word)
+wurd: you probably meant one of Set(word, kurd, curd, ward, turd)
 herre: you probably meant one of Set(here)
 Whaddaya mean 'notaword'?

 This humble code snippet has a wealth of useful information for us.
 Let's embark!

+### Filtering Collections ###
 Our first step is to filter out terms appearing in the dictionary:

 ```scala